Heracleum mantegazzianum | Giant Hogweed | Feabhrán capaill

 Introduction pathways subclass - 1

 NAPRA Ireland risk assessed

+Spreads by seed.
+After reaching maturity, it flowers, sets seed then dies.
+This can take 3-5 years.
 Can form extensive stands and as cover increases can decrease the number of vascular plant species per unit area (Thiele & Otte, 2007).
 Can cause erosion of river banks when the plant dies back during winter exposing bare soil (Caffrey, 1999) and soil influx into rivers can render gravel substrates unsuitable for salmonid spawning (Caffrey, 1999).
-May impact on human health due as compounds in the sap can cause phytophotodermatitis within 24-48 hours after exposure, with symptoms including: mild to severe erythematours reactions (red colouring of the skin); blistering of the skin; and hyper-pigmentation of burned parts of the skin for months or years (Thiel & Otte, 2007).
+May impact on human health as compounds in the sap can cause phytophotodermatitis within 24-48 hours after exposure, with symptoms including: mild to severe erythematours reactions (red colouring of the skin); blistering of the skin; and hyper-pigmentation of burned parts of the skin for months or years (Thiel & Otte, 2007).